thingsboard/thingsboard.github.io/docs/user-guide/oauth-2-support.md

 ## Mapping of external user into ThingBoard internal user structure

-Mapping of the external user object into ThingBoard user can be achieved in two ways - using **Basic** and **Custom** mappers.
+Mapping of the external user info object into ThingBoard user can be achieved in two ways - using **Basic** and **Custom** mappers.
-Main functionality of the mapper is to map key-value attributes from the external user information object into expected structure of the ThingsBoard OAuth 2 User:
+Main functionality of the mapper is to map key-value attributes from the external user info object into expected structure of the ThingsBoard OAuth 2.0 User:

 ```java
 public class OAuth2User {